-Suspension of Entry From Foreign Nationals In Schengen Zone Countries Due to COVID-19: Why & Who’s Effected?
+Suspension of Entry From Foreign Nationals In Schengen Zone Countries Due to COVID-19: Why & Who’s affected?

-Suspension of Entry From Foreign Nationals In Schengen Zone Countries Due to COVID-19: Why & Who’s Effected?
+Suspension of Entry From Foreign Nationals In Schengen Zone Countries Due to COVID-19: Why & Who’s affected?

 Strict health guidelines, including travel restrictions, have resulted from the rise of the COVID-19 pandemic in America.
 On March 13, President Donald Trump established a European travel ban, also known as “Proclamation 9984 (Suspension of Entry as Immigrants and Nonimmigrants of Persons Who Pose a Risk of Transmitting 2019 Novel Coronavirus and Other Appropriate Measures To Address This Risk)”.
 This travel ban specifically applies to all countries belonging in the Schengen Area.
 The Schengen Area is comprised of 26 European countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.₂